Billing and reimbursement during the COVID-19 Public Health Emergency

 - Coverage and pay parity for telehealth services

-For the latest information on state-specific billing and reimbursement policies, the Center for Connected Health Policy has created an inventory of COVID-19 Related State Actions that details each state’s requirements for billing telehealth during the emergency period (and in some cases, even after the emergency declaration ends).
+For the latest information on state-specific billing and reimbursement policies, the National Policy Telehealth Resource Center has created an inventory of COVID-19 Related State Actions that details each state’s requirements for billing telehealth during the emergency period (and in some cases, even after the emergency declaration ends).